quantumlib/Stim/doc/usage_command_line.md

         This is potentially useful in situations where the layout of detectors is supposed to stay fixed despite variations in the circuit structure.
-Decoders can interpret the existence of this error as a weight 0 edge saying that the detectors should be fused together.
+Decoders can interpret the existence of the 50% error as a weight 0 edge saying that the detectors should be fused together.